Bi-directional Digital Twin and Edge Computing in the Metaverse: DT-assisted Edge Computing

 \section{DT-assisted Edge Computing}

-In this section, we first discuss the bi-directional reliance between the DT and the MEC system in the Metaverse.
-We then study the DTEC creation pipeline and investigate the behavioral models of local DTEC and global DTEC.
-Lastly, we propose three hierarchical DTs (i.e., user's DT, local DTEC, and global DTEC) and discuss the interplay among them to ensure a high and fair QoE in the Metaverse.
+In this section, we first discuss the bi-directional reliance between the DT and the MEC system, and the three hierarchical DTs in the Metaverse.
+We then study the DTEC creation pipeline and investigate the behavioral models of local and global DTECs.
+Lastly, we provide a case study of local DTEC supported with a proposed continual learning framework.